embellics-ai/app/DEPLOYMENT.md

     await completeOnboarding.mutateAsync();
     // ... success handling
   } catch (error) {
-    console.error("Failed to skip onboarding:", error);
+    console.error('Failed to skip onboarding:', error);
     toast({
-      title: "Setup Error",
+      title: 'Setup Error',
       description:
-        "There was an issue completing your setup.
-Please try refreshing the page or contact support if the issue persists.",
+        'There was an issue completing your setup.
+Please try refreshing the page or contact support if the issue persists.',
-      variant: "destructive",
+      variant: 'destructive',
     });
   }
 };